CarloLepelaars/fh-plotly/README.md

 ## Examples

-Run examples/test_app.py to see the examples in action.
+Run `examples/test_app.py` to see some basic plots.

 ```bash
 python examples/test_app.py
 ```

-The gist of conversion to Plotly is with the `plotly2fasthtml` function.
+The gist of conversion to Plotly is the `plotly2fasthtml` function.

 ```python
 from fh_plotly import plotly2fasthtml